spamb0t/RMWatcher/README.md

 ---

+### How It Works

+**RMWatcher** is a tool for tracking posts that are updated over time (such as megathreads or ongoing event posts), letting you automate downloads without constant manual refreshing.

+- **Current Focus:**
+  **RMWatcher** only scans the *main body* of the specified post for changes or new links.
+It does not scan comments, subreddit feeds, or user pages.
+  (Monitoring comments is *intentionally* excluded for now, as anyone can post in the comments — including potentially unsafe links.
+This keeps things secure and predictable.)

+- **Continuous Development:**
+  The app is in active development, with new features and expanded capabilities being added regularly.
+  Monitoring additional page elements and safer handling of comments are planned, but will only be introduced with proper safeguards.

+**Have a suggestion or need a new feature?**
+[Open an issue on GitHub](../../issues) or email [suggestions@svartklint.se](mailto:suggestions@svartklint.se) — feedback is always welcome!

+---

 ### Planned Features

+- Support for monitoring all uploads by a user.
-- Support for qBittorrent's Web API
+- Support for qBittorrent's Web API which will allow for:
+  - Complete automation of downloads without having to supress torrent dialogs in the client options.
+  - A way to fetch metadata for torrents, making it easy for users to pick what to monitor in posts with multiple links.
-- Linux support
+- Multi-Platform support
-- Ability to monitor any website section:
+- Ability to monitor any website using a visual wizard - no technical knowledge required.
-  Paste a URL and use a visual wizard to select which part of the page (element with a magnet/torrent link) you want to monitor—no technical knowledge required.

 ---